 There are two types of sound tests:

 Airborne Tests – These tests are carried out on party walls and floors/ceilings between dwellings.
 An airborne test measures levels of sound transmitted through the air.
 We use a loudspeaker that produces white noise on one side of the partition, and measure with a decibel meter on the other side how much sound is lost through the partition.
 Examples of airborne noise that you would expect to find in a dwelling are televisions, radios and people talking.

 Impact Tests – These are only carried out on separating floor/ceiling divides between dwellings.
 An impact test measures the levels of noise transmitted directly through a separating construction as a result of impact.
 We use a tapping machine, which drops metal hammers onto the floor to create impact noise.
 We then measure the amount of sound that passes through the partition with a decibel meter on the other side of the divide.

 All testing can only be completed on ‘habitable’ rooms.
 Habitable rooms can be bedrooms, lounges, living rooms, and open plan kitchen/ living spaces.
 Test findings are fed into a report that will be sent to the client.
 This report should always be acceptable to Building Control and will help you to get your development signed off.
-For further information, see our frequently asked questions.
+For further information, read our detailed guide: What is Sound Insulation Testing? or see our frequently asked questions.

 When Is Sound Insulation Testing Required?

 Ideally, a test should be carried out as early as possible as problems are more difficult to fix the further along you are.
 Where possible, it’s recommended that testing is carried out before kitchens or bathrooms are installed.
 The minimum that we require to be able to carry out a test is: